 A target load-duration curve was created by calculating the allowable load using daily flow, the E. coli WQS concentration and a unit conversion factor.
 The water quality target was set at 332 MPN/100ml for the instantaneous criterion, which is 5 percent lower than the water quality criteria of 349 MPN/100ml.
-A five percent explicit margin of safety (MOS)

-was reserved from the water quality criteria in developing target load-duration curves.
-The load-duration curves for stations SV-324 and SV-325 are presented in Figures 7 and 8.
+A five percent explicit Margin of Safety (MOS) was reserved from the water quality criteria in developing target load-duration curves.
+The load-duration curves for station SV-353 is presented in Figure3.

-For both curves, the independent variable (x-axis) represents the percentage of estimated flows greater than value x.
-The dependent variable (y-axis) represents the E. coli loading at each estimated flow expressed in terms of Most Probable Number per day (MPN/day).
-In each of the defined flow intervals for stations SV-324 and SV-325 existing and target loadings were calculated by the following equations:
+For the load duration curve, the independent variable (x-Axis) represents the percentage of estimated flows greater than value x.
+The dependent variable (y-Axis) represents the E. coli loading at each estimated flow expressed in terms of Most Probable Number per day (MPN/day).
+In each of the defined flow intervals for stations SV-353 existing and target loadings were calculated by the following equations:

-Existing Load = Mid-Point Flow in Each Hydrologic Category x 90th Percentile E. coli Concentration x Conversion Factor (24465758.4)
+Existing Load = Mid-Point Flow in Each Hydrologic Category x 90^{th} Percentile E. coli Concentration x Conversion Factor (24465758.4)